 Top 10: What to Do in Istanbul

-1. Hagia Sophia & Blue Mosque
+1. Marvel at the Hagia Sophia & Blue Mosque

 Hagia Sofia in Istanbul as seen from across the water, with a clear sky in the background.